-- (1) The reason for separation is other than a layoff. - (2) The claimant is receiving a company pension. - (3) The claimant is being paid by the employer during a vacation or inventory shutdown. - B. Whenever an individual refiles a claim, the Director shall forward a form requesting the separating employer to provide the reason for the individual's separation and last date of employment.
-The failure of any employer to complete and return such report within the time limit set forth in accordance with Section 28-44-38(c) of the Act shall be considered a representation on the part of the employing unit that the individual was not separated from employment for any reason or any circumstances on the basis of which such individual could be disqualified under the provisions of the Act, and a further representation that the individual did not work for the employer beyond the date indicated on the report. - C. Any employer who fails to complete and return wage and termination reports within the time limit set forth in accordance with Section 28-44-38(c) of the Act shall be deemed to have violated the reporting requirements of this Section.
+- 7. Vacation information if the separation is due to a personal vacation and/or an official vacation shutdown. - 8.
+Severance and/or dismissal pay amount and the number of weeks that the severance and/or dismissal pay represent. - C. Whenever an individual refiles a claim, the Director shall forward a form requesting the separating employer to provide the reason for the individual's separation and last date of employment.
+The failure of any employer to complete and return such report within the time limit set forth in accordance with R.I.
+Gen. Laws § 28-44-38(c) of the Act shall be considered a representation on the part of the employing unit that the individual was not separated from employment for any reason or any circumstances on the basis of which such individual could be disqualified under the provisions of the Act, and a further representation that the individual did not work for the employer beyond the date indicated on the report. - D. Any employer who fails to complete and return wage and termination reports within the time limit set forth in accordance with R.I.
+Gen. Laws § 28-44-38(c) of the Act shall be deemed to have violated the reporting requirements of this Section.
+Any employer who fails to return the notice within that time shall pay a penalty of twenty-five dollars (\$25) for each failure.